learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/SLURM.md

 ## Conclusion

 SLURM is an essential tool for efficiently managing machine learning workloads in HPC environments.
 With the right knowledge and best practices, it can significantly enhance the productivity and efficiency of computational research.

+## Updating SLURM

+1. **Check for Updates**: Regularly visit the [SLURM official website](https://www.schedmd.com/downloads.php) or use your package manager to check for new releases.

+2. **Review Release Notes**: Before updating, review the release notes for the new version to understand the changes, improvements, and any backward-incompatible features.

+3. **Backup Configuration Files**: Always backup your existing SLURM configuration files (`slurm.conf`, etc.) and any custom scripts.

+4. **Testing in a Sandbox Environment**: If possible, test the new version in a sandbox environment.
+This helps in identifying any potential issues with your specific configuration or scripts.

+5. **Update Process**: Follow the official guidelines for updating SLURM.
+This usually involves downloading the new version, compiling it (if applicable), and replacing the old binaries while keeping the system’s configuration.

+6. **Restart SLURM Services**: After updating, restart the SLURM daemons (`slurmctld` and `slurmd`) on the control and compute nodes.

+7. **Verify the Update**: Use `slurmctld -V` and `slurmd -V` to verify that the new version is running.
+Also, check the overall system health and functionality.

+### Best Practices

+- **Scheduled Maintenance**: Plan and communicate the maintenance schedule for updates to minimize disruption.
+- **Change Log**: Maintain a change log for all updates and modifications.
+- **User Notification**: Notify users of important updates, especially if there are changes that might affect their work.

+Remember, updating a critical system like SLURM should be done cautiously and with thorough planning to ensure system stability and user productivity.

+## Further Resources

+...

 ## Further Resources